Juicern/RGG-Parsing/README.md

-# RGG-Backend(Undone)
+# RGG Parsing
-This is the backend code of RGG(Reserved Graph Grammar), written in C++, which mainly includes data structures and parsing algorithms.
+This is the backend code of RGG Parsing(Reserved Graph Grammar), written in C++, which mainly includes data structures, parsing algorithms and test.

 The frontend part will be written after completing this project, with C# and running on Windows platform probably.